k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14b_task_source_component_entities.md

 # Task - Source Component - Entities and Referential Data

 The Business Entities & referential data option enables to extract Business Entities from a source environment.
-The user can select tables related to the Business Entities.
 This is the default option.
+It also enables the user to add selected tables to the Business Entities.

 The following information needs to be set for the *Entities & referential data* option:

 ![source-entities](images/task_source_settings_entities.png)

-### Business entity
+### Business Entity

-The task's [BE](04_tdm_gui_business_entity_window.md).
-Select a BE from the drop-down list of all the TDM BEs.
+This is the task's [BE](04_tdm_gui_business_entity_window.md).
+Select a BE from the drop-down list that contains all the TDM BEs.
 The **Advanced** setting is **optional** and it enables a partial selection of the systems or the LUs in the task, or overriding the [task execution mode](04_tdm_gui_business_entity_window.md#task-execution-mode) for the task.
 When clicking **Advanced**, a pop-up window opens: